SAP-samples/process-automation-enablement/Workshops/Workshop A - short/0 Onboarding and Installation/README.md

 - A **Windows machine** with On-premise components installed is required to run the Automation part of the workshop.
 - You can install agent in your local machine or use any VDI.
+   > **ONLY Desktop Agent with version 2.0.20 or above is supported**
 - Follow the steps to install the latest Desktop Agent in your local machine:

-  > **ONLY Desktop Agent with version 2.0.20 or above is supported**
-   - Open this [Link](https://tools.hana.ondemand.com/#cloud), scroll to the bottom of the page to **SAP Intelligent Robotic Process Automation** section and download version 2.0.21.103 or higher.
+   - Open this [Link](https://tools.hana.ondemand.com/#cloud), scroll to the bottom of the page to **SAP Intelligent Robotic Process Automation** section and download the latest version which could be 2.0.21.103 or higher.
-   - Install the msi file
+   - Install the msi file.
    - After the launch please provide the following tenant address, when asked:
       https://spa-workshops-bootcamp.sap-process-automation.cfapps.eu10.hana.ondemand.com/
    - Provide the login and password you have defined earlier (or which you are using within your company already, if you are already registered)